For images that are bigger than the screen

 A regular screenshot only captures what’s visible on the screen, leaving out content beyond the display area.
 On the other hand, a “Scrolling Capture” (or Scrolling Screenshot or Full Page Screenshot), captures everything outside your device’s screen in a single take.

 Rather than taking multiple screenshots of different sections of a lengthy conversation or document, a scrolling screenshot saves you time and storage space.
-In this guide, we’ll show you the different ways to take scrolling screenshots on iPhone, iPad, and Mac.
+In this guide, we’ll show you the different ways to take scrolling screenshots on an iPhone, iPad, or Mac.

 Capturing Full Page Screenshot on iOS and iPadOS